 The division has one of the nation’s most outstanding programs in all spheres of gastrointestinal and liver diseases.
 The organization of the division includes clinical, teaching and translational research components at Keck Medical Center of USC, including the liver program and the USC Digestive Health Center, which includes endoscopy, inflammatory bowel disease, pancreaticobiliary and motility.
 The division now has seven physician-scientists, 6 of which are NIH-funded.
 Our gastroenterology fellowship training has been a major focus.
 The fellowship-training program continues to attract and recruit an increasing number of outstanding applicants.

 The Division of Geriatric, Hospital, Palliative and General Internal Medicine (GHPGIM) has demonstrated significant growth in the areas of clinical practice and teaching.
 The private practice has steadily grown over the last year as we expand our services and branch out within the USC community.
 The GHPGIM Division is one of the Department of Medicine’s leaders in terms of private practice revenue and number of patient visits.
-The Healthcare Center 2 (HC2) has continued to serve as the hub of the Division’s ambulatory private practice, in which Division faculty saw an average of 140 patient visits per day during 2016.
-The evolution of the Division’s Hospital Medicine Program at LAC+USC Medical Center (LAC+USC) has achieved the Department’s goal of providing all of the teaching and supervision on the General Medicine Service by General Medicine faculty.
+The Healthcare Center 2 (HC2) has continued to serve as the hub of the Division’s ambulatory private practice, in which Division faculty saw an average of 140 patient visits per day during 2017.
+The Division’s Hospital Medicine Program at LAC+USC Medical Center (LAC+USC) has achieved the Department’s goal of providing all of the teaching and supervision on the General Medicine Service by General Medicine faculty.
+The Hospital Medicine program at the Keck Medical Center has continued to expand, both in numbers and influence.
+The Palliative Care section has also expanded in terms of patient volume, impact, teaching and education.

 The Division of Hematology is responsible for multiple clinical services at Los Angeles County+USC Medical Center (LAC+USC), USC Norris Cancer Hospital (Norris) and Keck Hospital of USC (KH).
 At Norris, the Division is responsible for a busy inpatient service and the Bone Marrow/Stem Cell Transplantation (BMT) service, which successfully performs transplantation on patients with acute leukemia and other hematologic malignancies.
 The BMT Program, run by the Division, successfully received full certification by the Federation for Accreditation of Cellular Therapies (FACT).
 The Division is experiencing increases in new outpatient visits, admissions and clinical efficiency (reduced length of stay) at Norris and LAC+USC.
 At the same time, a substantial number of cases are placed into peer-reviewed clinical trials with accompanying translational research protocols, thus bringing innovative treatment strategies and therapeutic reagents to patients.